bburns/Lantern/README.md

 # Lantern

-Lantern is an exploration of **[Zork: The Great Underground Empire][zork]**, or at least as it existed in 1978 in the original Muddle code.
+Lantern is an exploration of **[Zork: The Great Underground Empire][zork]**, or at least as it existed in the original Muddle code from 1979.

 ## The Game